racslabs/racs/README.md

 # RATS DB

-**RATS DB (Remote Audio Timeseries Database)** is an append-only in memory and persistent timeseries audio storage server.
+**RATS DB (Real-time Audio Timeseries Database)** is an append-only in memory and persistent timeseries audio storage server.